 During these painting years I have come to pay more attention, not to details and forms, but to what I feel in a place.
 What is the spirit of this place?

-Was you family always supportive of your dream to be an artist?
+Was your family always supportive of your decision to become an artist?

 I was lucky.
 My family has always supported me in my path.